Hello, and welcome to this new Android development course. This is part one on how to make a drawing app for Android.

 In this video we will set up the basics and continue with our applications.
-We open or Android studio IDE and click on start a new Android studio project.
-Here we click an empty activity and then we click on next.
+We open or Android studio IDE and click on the start of a new Android studio project.
+Here we click on an empty activity and then we click on next.

 Here in my application we’ll change the name to Drawing App, for example.
 We’ll set the language to Java and we will set the minimum API level to 17 this time.
-Now we will click on finish and we will wait for the IDE to load our application.
+We will now click on finish and we will wait for the IDE to load our application.

 We have set this time to 17 because 17 almost targets the whole Android market share.
 Right now, we have our Android studio project set up right here and we have to continue to create or draw an application.
 To do this we will open our manifest file and we will set the activity orientation to portrait.
-So we have set to portrait because our drawing app will be in portrait mode.
+We have set a portrait because our drawing app will be in portrait mode.

 Now that we have deleted we will create a new one.
-So right click on new, layout resource file.
+So right click on the new layout resource file.

 Here we will also say set the name to activity_main as you can see, but the root element will be changed to linear layout as you can see.
-We click on OK and the IDE will generate this new code for us.
+When we click on OK, the IDE will generate this new code for us.

 Right now it’s installing and as you can see there’s nothing shown, so both bars are hidden.
 All we have is a white rectangle which is exactly what we want for now.

-The name of this class I will set that to PaintView, and then I click on OK.
+I will set that name to PaintView and then click on OK.
 Now, the IDE has created this new class for us.

 It says public class PaintView and we will continue to improve and modify this class to our drawing app needs.

-First thing we want to do is to extend the view class.
-To extend the view class is pretty simple we will just type right here extend View.
+The first thing we want to do is to extend the view class.
+To extend the viewing class is pretty simple, we will just type right here and extend the View.
 As you can see, of course, we have to import the view object as you can see right here, and now we have extended the view.